Lessons from the high-resolution spectroscopy of AW UMa and Epsilon CrA: Is the Lucy model valid?: The secondary component of CrA

 \section{The secondary component of $\epsilon\,$CrA}

-The secondary components keep the secret of the moderate mass and large energy transfer between the component stars in W~UMa-type systems such as $\epsilon\,$CrA and AW~UMa.
+The secondary components keep the secret of the moderate mass transfer and large energy transfer between the component stars in W~UMa-type systems such as $\epsilon\,$CrA and AW~UMa.
 These processes are critical to understanding the relatively long duration of the contact phase in these systems.
 The following sections will describe the observed properties of the secondary components, beginning with $\epsilon\,$CrA and then moving on to AW~UMa.
 This sequence deviates from the analysis order in the previous studies (P1 and P2), prioritizing the simpler and more thoroughly observed $\epsilon\,$CrA to more effectively elucidate the shared features.
 For $\epsilon\,$CrA, we rely on the previously established orbital semi-amplitudes, $K_1$ and $K_2$, as reported in P2, without any modifications.
 The focus will be on the lessons learned from the case of $\epsilon\,$CrA and how they could be applied to understanding AW~UMa, as discussed in Section~\ref{sec-aw}.

 As described in P2, the secondary component was relatively easy to detect in the radial velocity profiles of $\epsilon\,$CrA.
 While no distinct peak or profile centroid could be detected, the range or extent of the profile was well defined by ``edges'' on images derived from the RV profiles.
 The presence of such RV edges made the secondary component profiles dramatically different from that predicted by the Lucy model and resembling those for a velocity field on a detached binary component.

 The profiles were significantly fainter and flatter than those expected by the Lucy model (Figure~\ref{fig_BFquad}).
 However, the extremes of the observed profiles were consistently well-defined to assume that their mean values could correspond to the motion of the secondary mass center.
 These values varied in anti-phase to the orbital motion of the primary component, allowing the derivation of the semi-amplitude $K_2$.
-This finding stands in stack contrast to the complex appearance of the secondary-component profiles in AW~UMa (P1, Figure~13)).
+This finding stands in stark contrast to the complex appearance of the secondary-component profiles in AW~UMa (P1, Figure~13).
 However, the differences in data quality and quantity between the studies of $\epsilon\,$CrA and AW~UMa could influence this comparison, potentially favoring $\epsilon\,$CrA due to its better data quality and phase coverage.